Interconnection agreements

 Interconnection and access documents

+Interconnection, peering and access projects require a suite of commercial and regulatory documents governed by the Communications Act 2003 and Ofcom regulatory conditions.
 We advise on all documents commonly used in interconnection, peering and access projects, including:

 • Network-to-network interconnection agreements (NNI)